charleszipp/abode/docs/onboarding/03-sdks-and-apis.md

 # Chapter 3: Digital Twin SDK's and API's

-Azure digital twins provides a C# SDK for programmatic management of models and twins.
-The following covers the capabilities of the SDK's and APIs
+Azure digital twins provides an SDK for multiple languages for programmatic management of models and twins.
+The following covers the capabilities of the C# SDK's and APIs

 - [Use the API's and SDKs](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-apis-sdks)
 - [Create Graph with APIs](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-twins-graph#create-with-the-apis)